* Dollar mixed as data spurs uncertainty over Fed

 The equity selloff suggests there is deleveraging as investors are forced out of positions they can no longer afford, while high volatility still “hasn’t been swept under the carpet,” Wilkinson said.
 “When the volatility indexes are running at those levels, be on the watch,” he said.

-The CBOE Volatility Index, Wall Street’s so-called fear gauge, was up 12.96 percent at 28.93, or double this year’s mostly calm level until it erupted in mid-August.
+The CBOE Volatility Index, Wall Street’s so-called fear gauge, closed up 7.89 percent at 27.63, or about double this year’s mostly calm level until it erupted in mid-August.

-European stocks ended the week lower, and U.S. stocks were poised for the same.
+U.S. and European stocks ended the week lower.
 The pan-European FTSEurofirst 300 index closed down 2.5 percent to 1,392.63 points, and was off 3.0 percent for the week.
-MSCI’s all-country world stock index slid 1.76 percent, and its emerging markets index fell 1.99 percent.
+MSCI’s all-country world stock index slid 1.65 percent, and its emerging markets index fell 1.96 percent.

 U.S. medium- and long-dated Treasuries prices rose, while short-dated prices were slightly lower.